Daisy0419/Telescope-Searching-Problem/README.md

 This artifact addresses the problem of scheduling astronomical events follow-up observations under real-time constraints.
 The task is to select and order sky tiles for telescope observations to maximize the probability of detecting an afterglow, subject to a hard deadline and slew-time constraints.

 ### Included Components
-- C++ implementations of all algorithms: GCP, ILP, Genetic, ACO, Greedy
+- C++ implementations of all algorithms: GCP, ILP, Genetic, Greedy
 - Precomputed results in CSV format for:
   - Small and large instances under a single deadline
   - Small instances incorporating worst-case execution time (WCET)